Listen to this article:

 Seated Meditation

 Start your gentle yoga session in a comfortable seated position with your legs crossed.
-You may like to sit on a cushion or pillow to elevate your hips and help straighten the spine.
-If you find sitting with crossed legs uncomfortable, sit against a wall with your legs extended, or try Hero’s Pose seated on a block or cushion.
+You may like to sit on a cushion or pillow to elevate your hips and help lengthen your spine.
+If you find sitting with your legs crossed uncomfortable, try sitting against a wall with your legs extended.

 Neck stretches

-Staying seated, let your head drop to the right side, bringing the ear towards the shoulder.
+While seated, let your head drop to the right side, bringing your ear towards the shoulder.
 Take a few breaths here, feeling the stretch on the left side of the neck.
 Then, slowly release your head back to neutral and stretch the opposite side.

-Next, gently tilt your head forward, bringing your chin to your chest.
-This stretches the back of the neck.
-If you want more sensation, clasp your fingers and place your hands on the back of your head.
+Next, lower your chin to your chest to stretch the back of your neck.
+For more intensity, clasp your fingers and place your hands on the back of your head.
 Don’t press; just let the weight of your hands deepen the stretch.

 Seated Twist